cchristian01/cchristian01.github.io/project1.md

 ## 3. Additional Considerations

-Requests library and beautiful soup library needs to be installed if they are not installed, To install use the commands: python -m pip install requests pip install beautifulsoup4
+The 'requests' library and 'beautiful soup' library both need to be installed if they are not installed, To install use the commands: python -m pip install requests pip install beautifulsoup4